-Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)
+Writing Discipline: Why Talent Isn't Enough (And What You Need Instead)

 Few masters of the craft suffer delusions about themselves.
 You will find that the most successful artists have some kind of daily practice of quieting themselves and spending time alone, away from their computer or website.

 This practice has saved my life many times.
-It saved my life after the launch of my novel when I chose to “Sabbath,” or rest, from writing for a month.
+It saved my life after the launch of my novel when I chose to rest from writing for a month.
 It saves my life daily when pause from work and communicate with God, and with myself.

 After the failed launch, I took my family to the mountains for a much-needed retreat.
 My favorite activity every day was sitting on the porch with a journal and pot of coffee, and just being.
-I would breathe, think, feel, wonder, and converse with God about this journey I was on.
+It gave me space to keep going.

-For every day I’m not in the mountains, I seek solace in a quiet room of the house, or the solitude of my commute to and from work, or in my headphones at a coffee shop.
-Sometimes I just need to be, and for me that means journaling in prayer, journaling in thought, and journaling with raw, free emotions.
+For me, I seek solace in a quiet room of the house, the solitude of my commute to and from work, or in my headphones at a coffee shop.
+Sometimes I just need to be, and for me that means journaling my thoughts.

 That’s far better than smashing a golf club to smithereens.

-Don’t mistake my meaning here: I’m not talking about asking God, Buddha, or Santa Claus to make you rich or famous.
-Do that, and you’ll quit harder than I did (and lose more than your passion for writing).

-I’m talking about bringing your Truth with you on this writing journey, and sharing that experience with the deepest parts of your spiritual self.
-If you don’t, you will surely succumb to the same temptations that made me hang up my golf bag: anger, self-deceit, and the death of your dreams.

-So take a moment every day to journal, pray, meditate, or enjoy some time alone with yourself (and with your god) to reflect on your writing.
-Talk to yourself about what is going well and what is not.
+So take a moment every day to journal, pray, meditate, or enjoy some time alone to reflect on your writing.
+Be honest about what is going well and what is not.
 Learn to forgive yourself for your mistakes.

 This will transform your creative life.
 It might even affect your success in other areas of life, too.
 How might your marriage, parenting, friendships, or “day job” be positively impacted by this?